 It's important to remember that even though vitamin B12 is “water soluble,” we can store several years worth of this vitamin in our bodies!
 It takes a long time to run out of vitamin B12.

-People generally believe that B12 gives them more energy (like caffeine).
+Some people mistakenly believe that B12 gives them more energy (like caffeine).
 This is why there's so much B12 in energy drinks like

 Tip.
-A quick blood test by your doctor will tell you if you are deficient in B6, B12 or zinc.
+A quick blood test by your doctor will tell you if you are deficient in B6, B12, or zinc.

 Who Makes Nugenix?